 - Vision problems.
 If your child is unable to see what’s happening at the front of the classroom, they might be straining their eyes to see far away, which can result in an eye strain.
 This can sometimes be interpreted as a headache, although it is distinct from recurrent headaches.
 A vision test can give you a better understanding of whether or not your child’s eyestrain is being caused by vision problems.

 - Family history.
 Your child is more likely to have headaches if a parent gets them as well.

 Treating Your Child’s Headaches

-If your child has a headache, try giving her water or a sports drink and over-the-counter ibuprofen.
-Follow the instructions on the package for the appropriate dosage and do not give it to your child more than three times in a week.
+If your child has a headache, try giving them water or a sports drink and over-the-counter ibuprofen.
+Follow the instructions on the package for the appropriate dosage.
+Do not give it to your child more than three times in a week.
 If it persists for a few days or worsens, call your child’s pediatrician.

-He or she will perform a physical exam and decide if any tests need to be done.
+They will perform a physical exam and decide if any tests need to be done.
 Brain MRIs and CT scans are rarely needed.
-If your pediatrician suspects a migraine, she might refer your child to a neurologist who is familiar with medications to help prevent and treat them.
+If your pediatrician suspects a migraine, they might refer your child to a neurologist who is familiar with medications to help prevent and treat this condition.

-And if your child or teen is suffering from chronic headaches and migraines, some of our researchers authored a study published in the Journal of American Medical Association which found that adding cognitive behavioral therapy to treatment of pediatric migraines improves relief of symptoms.
+If your child or teen is suffering from chronic headaches and chronic migraine, you may be interested in the results of this study done by some of our researchers and published in the Journal of American Medical Association.
+It found that adding cognitive behavioral therapy to treatment of migraine improves relief of symptoms.

 To learn more about our Headache Center or to make an appointment, contact the Division of Neurology at 513-636-4222.

 Leave a Reply